STealthy-and-haSTy/SublimeScraps/config_popup/README.md

 Config Popup
 ------------

-As mentioned in the README for **scratch_files**, a lot of the time while helping people with a problem, it is necessary to check into a configuration file to get default settings, etc. Some (but not all) options for this are available in the command palette, and it is annoying to use the menu for this.
+As mentioned in the README for [scratch_files](../scratch_files/README.md), a lot of the time while helping people with a problem, it is necessary to check into a configuration file to get default settings, etc. Some (but not all) options for this are available in the command palette, and it is annoying to use the menu for this.

 Come  to think of it, Sublime has taught me that the menu is evil in general because it's not as smart as a fuzzy filtered command palette.
 So if you take